censorship-no-archive/ceno1/doc/threatModel.md

 CENO team is now distributing a signed version of their Mozilla Firefox Add-on included in the CENOBox, along with a profile that automatically loads it, therefore the issue is considered **resolved**.
-However the team has decided not to upload the addons.mozilla.org site (AMO), since downloading it could expose the intention of individuals to use CENO or could interfere with their browsing experience, for example by downgrading HTTPS to HTTP requests.
+However the team has decided not to upload the add-on to the addons.mozilla.org site (AMO), since it could interfere with their normal browsing experience, for example by downgrading HTTPS to HTTP requests.

 ##### NCC-CENO-003: CENO Bridge Uses Static Source Port
 Bridge maintainers are encouraged to proxy Bundler Server traffic via a